chgpalmer/pwrgrip-fw/README.md

 **Notes:**
 - `west zephyr-export` is only needed if you build with CMake directly, not with `west build`.
-- Adjust SDK download links for your OS (Linux/macOS).
+- Adjust SDK download links for your OS (Linux/macOS) if needed.
 - For IDE features like code navigation, ensure `compile_commands.json` is generated (Zephyr does this by default).